quasarframework/quasar/docs/src/pages/quasar-cli-webpack/lazy-loading.md

 }
 ````

-For more details, see the [vendors section](/quasar-cli-webpack/quasar-config-js#property-vendor) of `quasar.config.js`.
+For more details, see the [vendors section](/quasar-cli-webpack/quasar-config-file#property-vendor) of the `/quasar.config` file.

 ## Caveat for dynamic imports
 There's one caveat when using dynamic imports with variable parts like in the previous example.
 When the website/app is bundled, so at compile time, we have no way of telling what the exact import path will be at runtime.
 As a result, chunks will be created for each file that could match the variable path.
 You might see un-necessary files in the build log.